 According to some studies, DST helps us conserve energy, reduce traffic accidents, and encourage economic activity.
 As noted above, studies are mixed on Daylight Saving Time’s impact on energy consumption.
 As for its economic impact, retailers tend to favor DST, while farmers do not.
 And as with energy conservation, studies are mixed on DST’s impact on traffic fatalities.

 So there you have it.
 First proposed by Benjamin Franklin.
 Reintroduced by the Englishman Willett and implemented during the first World War to conserve energy.
 Today its use, while controversial, is continued to conserve energy, with the side benefits of reducing automobile accidents and crime.
-But perhaps one musical group said it best:
+But perhaps Chicago said it best: